kristoff-it/vcf-mongo/README.md

 ##### Checking and fixing collections ####
 If an import operation fails the target collection is marked as *inconsistent*.

-If the operation was an import into a new collection, fixing it means deleting it.
+If the import operation was into an already existing collection (`--append`), the operation can be reverted, otherwise fixing the collection means deleting it (as the possibility of resuming an import is not yet available).

-Instead, if the operation was an `--append` import, using the `fix` command will only delete the data relative to the new VCFs, leaving all the previously imported data intact.

 ### Querying your collections ###